weiluj/weiluj/README.md

   <p>
 <ul>
     <li>👋 Hi, I’m @weiluj</li>
     <li>📈 I’m interested in Early Childhood, Healthcare and using evidence-based methodology together with gender lens to help disadvantaged children develop their potential.
-I also work on financial inclusion for women and veterans</li>
+I also work on financial inclusion for women and other underserved populations</li>
     <li>👩🏻‍🎓 I’m studying Public Policy at The University of Chicago, with a focus on quantitative analysis and development economics.
 Recently I am doing research on estimating impact of early screening on educational outcomes of children with hearing loss, and women empowerment measures in Africa</li>
   </ul>